nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitLargeFileStorage.md

 When a LFS tracked file is checked in, it will obtain a new SHA file location, and the pointer file will be updated to reflect the new file version's location.

 ## Benefits
-- The main Git repository will be leaner without large binary files, so operations such as cloning are greatly reduced.
+- The main Git repository will be leaner without large binary files, so operations such as cloning are faster and consume less disk space.
 - Collaborators can opt to ignore LFS files when cloning, if they do not need to work with LFS files, in which case they will see the pointer files in their local Working Tree.
 - Users or CI/CD pipelines which do not need files stored in LFS won't require the additional disk space otherwise required of the files stored in LFS.

 There are some other considerations when working with LFS, such as:
 - If your repository already has files that you wish to move from Git to LFS, you may need to use git tools such as `git-filter-repo` to permanently remove these files from a repository, by rewriting the commit history.
-- If a collaborator to your LFS-enabled repository does not have the Git LFS client installed, when cloning they will see the pointer files instead of the actual file.
+- If a collaborator to your LFS-enabled repository does not have the Git LFS client installed, when cloning they will see the small pointer files instead of the actual binary file.

 As a result, it is advisable to set your Git LFS strategy when your repsitory is first created, especially if you know that large binary files will be used in the project.